bitovi/hatchify/README.md

 you have more specialized requirements, HatchifyJS makes it easy to customize every part of the application to meet your needs.

-Unlike code generation tools—which allow you to write your schema and then generate your code, but once you start making customizations you can't re-run the generator without losing your customizations—HatchifyJS enables you to make changes to your database schema and customize app behavior **independently**.
-This is because HatchifyJS is **not** code generation—it's a system of modular and hierarchical libraries that can be consumed piecemeal to use as much or as little of HatchifyJS abilities as you require.
+Unlike code generation tools—which allow you to write your schema and then generate your code, but can't preserve any customizations you may have made if you ever need to re-run the generator—HatchifyJS enables you to make changes to your database schema and customize app behavior **independently**.
+This is because HatchifyJS is **not** code generation.
+It's a system of modular and hierarchical libraries that can be consumed piecemeal to use as much or as little of HatchifyJS abilities as you require.

 - [HatchifyJS](#hatchifyjs)
 - [Project Setup](#project-setup)